 Easily set Adobe Reader or other PDF Application, as default PDF Reader in Windows 10.
-In Windows 10, Microsoft Edge isn’t only the default browser, but it is the default PDF Viewer also.
+In Windows 10, Microsoft Edge isn’t only the default browser, but it is also the default PDF Viewer.
 Yes!
-Windows Reader introduced in Windows 8 is no longer part of the new Windows OS, but you can always install it any time by visiting the Store.
+Windows Reader introduced in Windows 8 is no longer part of the new Windows OS, but you can always install it any time by visiting the Windows Store.

-This brings us another interesting situation, Edge has joined the Web PDF Viewers list with Firefox, Chrome and other web browsers.
+This brings us another interesting situation: Edge has joined the Web PDF Viewers list with Firefox, Chrome, Opera and Vivaldi.

-If you’re using any desktop PDF program on your computer like Adobe Reader or Foxit and want to set as default PDF Reader in Windows 10, here is how you can do that.
+If you’re using any desktop PDF application on your computer such as Adobe Reader or Foxit, and want to set as default PDF Reader in Windows 10, here is how you can do that.

 Changing the Default PDF Viewer in Windows 10

-1. Click on Start Menu > Settings > System > Default Apps
+1. Click on Start Menu > Settings > Apps > Default apps

-2. Scroll down and select ‘Choose default Apps by file type‘
+2. Scroll down and click ‘Choose default Apps by file type‘

-3. Scroll down and look for .pdf on the left side, click on ‘Microsoft Edge‘ to select, once ‘Choose an app’ popup opens, select the application you want to set as default to open PDF file type, done.
+3. Scroll down and look for .pdf file type on the left side, click on default PDF viewer (here it is ‘Microsoft Edge’) to select, once ‘Choose an app’ popup opens, select the PDF application you want to set as default, done.

 Will you use Edge as a default PDF Viewer with other desktop PDF programs installed on your computer?
 Have you faced any difficulty in doing this?